5 New Must-Haves for Every Hostess With the Mostest

 Gluten-Free Flatbread Pizzas

 Gluten-free guests will be elated when they see there's something at the potluck they can actually eat.
-The toppings on this flatbread are so delicious that even if you're not gluten-free, you'll love how the rich flavors come together. (via The Real Food Dieticians)
+The toppings on this flatbread are so delicious that even if you're not gluten-free, you'll love how the rich flavors come together. (via The Real Food Dietitians)

 Creamy Pea Salad With Bacon